 Our team of Graduate Assistants, the Learning Enrichment Specialist, and the Disability Support Specialist are ready to teach you the skills you need to succeed!
-Developing in the areas of time management, organization, test preparation, study strategies, and goal setting will help you stay focused and empower you to work to your full ability.
+Developing skills in time management, organization, test preparation, study strategies, and goal setting will help you stay focused and empower you to work to your full ability.